scivision/fortran-filesystem/README.md

 The [example](./example) directory contains a use pattern from external projects.
 One can either `cmake --install build` or use ExternalProject from the other project.
-[ffilesystem.cmake](./cmake/ffilesystem.cmake) would be included from the other project to find or build Fortran-filesystem automatically.
+[ffilesystem.cmake](./cmake/ffilesystem.cmake) would be included from the other project to find or build Ffilesystem automatically.
 It provides the appropriate imported targets for shared or static builds, including Windows DLL handling.

 ## Concepts